 Oral evidence may only be adduced, provided the Registrar has previously granted leave, in addition to evidence filed by statutory declaration or affidavit.
 There is no longer provision for oral evidence to be given in lieu of a statutory declaration or affidavit.
-A party wishing to adduce oral evidence in addition to his statutory declaration should notify the Registrar and the other side as soon as practicable after the date for the hearing of argument is notified to the parties.
+A party wishing to adduce oral evidence in addition to his statutory declaration should notify the Registrar and the other side as soon as practicable.
 If the other party consents, this will be a factor taken into account by the Registrar in exercising his discretion.
 If the other party does not consent, an interlocutory hearing should be sought.